Corhero/app-starter/README.md

 * Running `sass --watch styles.scss:styles.css` created a folder called `.sass-cache`, a file called `styles.css` and another file `styles.css.map`.
 If I update my `styles.scss` then the watch triggers and updates these files and the cache directory.
 * This is fine for now.
 However, I don't want to add the `.map` file and the cache dir to the repo.
 * I'll create a `.gitignore` file and add the cache dir and the `.map` file so they get excluded.

+##### 9. I already don't like the folder structure
+* Previously I added Sass and it already made the folder a bit messy :D
+* I'll create a folder for the app called 'src'.
+  * The plan is to do all of my work in that folder.
+Ultimately there will be more folders like 'dist', 'test', 'build' or something like that.
+The plan is that I'll work in 'src' and that the end result of any work I do lands in 'dist'.
+Basically the idea is to only have the 'dist' folder contents on the server and everything works perfectly as it should.
+We'll see about that though as we go along.
+Might not all work out as what I have planned right now.
+* I'll move all my files there for now.
+To keep Sass working I would `cd` into the 'src' directory and run the `sass --watch styles.scss:styles.css` command from there.
+* So when I refresh the browser it fails.
+I obviously have to change the path, 'file:///Users/cornelius/projects/app-starter/src/index.html' does the trick.
+* I don't have to amend my '.gitignore' as it knows to exclude the stuff there no matter what the folder structure.